Otto-G/education-python/PythonForEverybody/README.md

 This chapter is mostly about what programming is and the introductory basics of how the santax works.
 There are bits about how to install python and how to run "Hello World" as well as how to quit the terminal interperator.

+There is a bit that goes over the differences between high level languages like Python, Javascript, Ruby, etc. and machine language.
+The main feature of the high level languages is that they are able to be run on different sets of hardware without change because of interperters in the middle that are able to create the machine code needed to run it on the specific system that it is actually used on.
+There is a difference between interpreters that read the source code of a program and executes them on the fly and a compiler that need to have the whole program as one file which can then generate machine language code which can be run.